dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/security/security-considerations.md

 The user might be able to indicate that they want the URL to load in the app because it's content that they trust.
 In that case, see the [Untrusted and unencoded content](#untrusted-and-unencoded-content) section.

-## Keep the :::no-loc text="Web View"::: current deployed apps
+## Keep the :::no-loc text="Web View"::: current in deployed apps

 By default, the [`BlazorWebView`](/maui/user-interface/controls/blazorwebview) control uses the currently-installed, platform-specific native :::no-loc text="Web View":::.
 Since the native :::no-loc text="Web View"::: is periodically updated with support for new APIs and fixes for security issues, it may be necessary to ensure that an app is using a :::no-loc text="Web View"::: version that meets the app's requirements.